dart-lang/site-www/src/_guides/language/language-tour.md

 constructor might return an instance from a cache, or it might return an instance of a subtype.

+The factory constructor can also be used to initialise final variables based on custom logic.
+The example constructor `fromJson` demonstrates one such example, where the variable is being initialised via a JSON object.

-The following example demonstrates a factory constructor returning objects from a cache:
+The following example also demonstrates a factory constructor returning objects from a cache:

 <?code-excerpt "misc/lib/language_tour/classes/logger.dart"?>